Rancho Palos Verdes, California: Portuguese Bend and Palos Verdes Nature Preserve

-The Portuguese Bend landslide, one of the largest continuously moving landslides in North America, is located along the southern coastal area.
-Together with the Palos Verdes Peninsula Land Conservancy in 2009, the city completed the acquisition of a total of two square miles of open space, the Palos Verdes Nature Preserve, the largest preserve of coastal open space north of San Diego and south of Santa Barbara.
+The Portuguese Bend region is the largest area of natural vegetation remaining on the Palos Verdes Peninsula.
+The Portuguese Bend landslide is a continuously moving landslide located along the southern coastal part of Rancho Palos Verdes.
+In 2009, the city of Rancho Palos Verdes, and the Palos Verdes Peninsula Land Conservancy, acquired 2 sqmi of this region to create the Palos Verdes Nature Preserve, the largest preserve of coastal open space north of San Diego and south of Santa Barbara.

 Terranea Resort

-The site of the former Marineland of the Pacific (1954–87) was redeveloped and is now occupied by the Terranea Resort.
-Terranea Resort is a high-end Mediterranean-inspired resort that sits on a 102-acre estate that features 582 guest rooms and suites.
+The site of the former Marineland of the Pacific (1954–87) was redeveloped in 1998 and is now occupied by the Terranea Resort.